Saransh2024/DentalKart-Backend-Assignment/README.md

 # DentalKart-Backend-Assignment

-First of all install all the dependencies:
+First of all install all the dependencies
 Run - npm install

-Create a dotenv file
+Create a dotenv file-
 Enter JWT_SECRET KEY in it

-Start the SERVER:
+Start the SERVER-
 Run - node app.js

 Server will run at PORT 3000